Skip to content

 Executing Commands

-Lyft Data exposes an exec family of building blocks so you can reuse existing shell scripts, operating system tools, and CLIs inside a job.
-Exec-based inputs, actions, and outputs each target a different stage of the pipeline, but they all launch commands through the host shell and stream data between Lyft Data and the child process.
+Lyft Data exposes the exec input so you can reuse shell scripts, operating system tools, and CLIs inside a job.
+The worker launches the command through the host shell and turns its output into events for downstream actions.

 When to use exec